What Does Waking Up With Numb Hands Mean?

 Do you ever find yourself waking up with a tingling sensation running through your hands, fingers, or wrist?
 Or feel any sort of sharp pain in your wrist?
 Maybe it’s the middle of the night and you’ve realized your hands are suddenly numb or your fingers feel swollen… what does this mean?

+If you have ever asked yourself, “Why do my hands go numb?” you are not alone.
+Waking up with numb hands is not uncommon.
 Your hands are full of nerves that travel through “tunnels.”
 When we bend joints, these tunnels are slightly compressed, becoming narrower.
 If we keep these joints bent for too long, a nerve known as the “median nerve” may become pinched while it’s traveling through the carpal tunnel in our wrist.
-There is not enough blood circulation for these nerves to travel freely or function properly while in this squeezed position, potentially causing you to wake up with numb hands.
+There is not enough blood circulation for these nerves to travel freely or function properly while in this squeezed position, potentially causing you to wake up with numb hands or wrist pain.

 How do I stop my hands from going numb when I sleep?

-If you’re waking up with numb hands, experiencing numb hands at night, have swollen fingers, or are experiencing any abnormal sensations, then it’s critical to take the proper steps toward carpal tunnel prevention.
-Since the pinched nerves from bent joints trigger numb hands, there are a few ways to resolve this, including ensuring that you don’t bend these elbow or wrist/hand joints for long periods of time (including sleeping at night).
+If you’re waking up with numb hands from nerve irritation, experiencing numb hands at night, have swollen fingers, or are experiencing any abnormal sensations, then it’s critical to take the proper steps toward carpal tunnel prevention.
+Since the nerve compression from bent joints trigger numb hands, there are a few ways to resolve this, including ensuring that you don’t bend these elbow or wrist/hand joints for long periods of time (including sleeping at night).

 There are a few ways to achieve this: